– Living and Thriving as an Intense and Sensitive Person

 You were once disempowered, confused, and shamed.

 But you also have all the power from here on, to take the matter into your own hands.

 It is on you, to nurture the wounded child that was once ostracised,

 to honour your gifts while accepting your flaws,

 to set healthy limits with friends and family,

 to find other misfits, and kindred spirits that offer you courage and solace,

 to say no to the ‘shoulds’, and say yes to the ‘wants’,

-and finally, to compassionately kiss the socially- complaint facade goodbye, and embrace your truest innermost nature.
+and finally, to compassionately kiss the socially- compliant facade goodbye, and embrace your truest innermost nature as a gifted adult.